 2017 is the most nefarious year to date for cyber attacks, exploits, ransomware, botnets, and more.
-From small companies to big players like Equifax, SEC, and the entire network of IoT devices and more are being targeted with increased aggression.
+From small companies to big players like Equifax and SEC, the entire network of IoT devices are being targeted with increased aggression.

-With enough time and bad intentions, any system is susceptible to some means of exploit.
-For this purpose, we are urging all users to view and abide by our best practices for Cyber Security.
+In this day and age, any system is susceptible to some means of exploit with improper care and enough time.
+For this purpose, we are urging all users to view and abide by our best practices for cyber security.
 Please contact our technical support team for a free system check and to ensure you have the latest firmware.

 Connect IP Cameras to the POE Ports on the Back of an NVR:

 Cameras connected to the POE ports on the back of an NVR are isolated from the outside world and cannot be accessed directly.